 Ok, so you’ve taken the perfect selfie: now what?
 What you do to the photo after you take it can be just as important to the character of the photo as how you set it up.
 Most cell phones come with a built in image editor which allows you to do basic editing, such as slapping on a filter or cropping and rotating the image, but experimenting with other apps like ProCamera or Snapseed will give you further options such as color correction, noise reduction, and curve adjustment.

 For photos not taken with your phone, I recommend Adobe Bridge and Photoshop for editing software.
 Plenty of photographers use Lightroom as well.
 It’s very similar to Adobe Bridge, but it’s a little easier to learn.

 Consider Upgrading Your Gear

-The 5D Mark II is a little overkill for the everyday photographer, so I usually recommend that travelers start out with the Sony a7 Mirrorless or the Canon Powershot G16 Point and Shoot camera.
+The Sony a7ii can be a little overkill for the everyday photographer, so I usually recommend that travelers start out with the Sony a7 Mirrorless or the Canon Powershot G16 Point and Shoot camera.
 For more information about some of the photography gear we use, visit our travel resources page or our travel photographer’s camera kit post.

 How to Take Great Travel Photos

 Want to know how to travel the world?
 I’ve put together a page full of useful travel resources with tips and tricks I’ve learned after consistently traveling for over ten years.
 Learn how I make a living while traveling, how to find the best prices on flights and accommodation, how to save money for travel, how to start a travel blog, and more.